 “Relationships to me are everything,” Nick said.
 “I've really changed quite a bit.
 When I think about that path and everything I've done it's really the relationships with our members and our vendors that have kept it going.”

 Nick started at CCA back in 2009 before CCA had an official internship program.
 He interned for the Bike Cooperative and BizUnite, which has since become savings4members.
 Nick continued to intern on and off with CCA from his junior year into grad school, before officially signing on as fulltime employee for BizUnite’s marketing department.

 “I think what makes CCA really unique is just the wide array of opportunities that there are,” he explained.
 “Because there's anything from working with global manufacturers to negotiate deals for thousands of retailers all the way down to just basic member conversations and customer service.
 The co-op model in general, you can apply it to anything.”

 Something Nick felt contributed to his success of landing a job were the connections he made with his colleagues.

 “I kept in connection with everybody I met there on LinkedIn, of course, but I stayed in contact with my mentors as well,” Nick said.
 “I actually played tennis with Carl from the Bike Co-op quite a bit.
 I started playing tennis with him when I was an intern and we kept our tennis relationship going the whole time.”

 Mentorships at CCA are a key part of the internship program.
-Marketing Specialist Chelsea Demers began her internship at CCA business consulting for the Flooring America division and credits her ability to rise up in the company to her strong relationship with her mentors.
+Senior Social Media Specialist Chelsea Demers began her internship at CCA business consulting for the Flooring America division and credits her ability to rise up in the company to her strong relationship with her mentors.

 “Starting out with that mentorship, I think has made me more comfortable to ask questions and want to grow within the company,” Chelsea explained.
 “The internship laid the base for the company culture for me.
 I got a taste of it and I was like, ‘you know what I love working with these people –they're great.’
 And I've never left!”